 First of all, Nick doesn't try to invite Jordan to the funeral (that we know of), especially since it seems their conversation late in Chapter 9 is the first they have spoken since Nick "threw her over" on the telephone the morning after Myrtle's death.
 Perhaps Jordan hears about Gatsby's death but avoids his funeral because she assumes Nick will be there.

 If Nick invited her would she have considered attending?
 Likely not.
 Jordan, like the other characters, is very conscious about appearances and, furthermore, she is a character who likes being involved in gossip and intrigue but manages to mostly remain out of serious trouble or scandal herself.
 So even were she invited, going to Gatsby's funeral might be seen as more risky than it's worth, especially since she wasn't that close to Gatsby.

-Nick and Jordan’s relationship is unique in the novel – they’re not having an affair, unlike Tom/Myrtle and Daisy/Gatsby, and they’re not married, unlike Myrtle/George and Daisy/Tom.
-So what does their relationship add to the story?
+Nick and Jordan's relationship is unique in the novel—they're not having an affair, unlike Tom/Myrtle and Daisy/Gatsby, and they're not married, unlike Myrtle/George and Daisy/Tom.
+So what does Nick and Jordan's relationship add to the story?
 Why include it at all?
 Read more about love, desire, and relationships in Gatsby to find out.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: